-Common Travel Problems and How to Overcome Them
+Common Travel Problems And How to Overcome Them

-But as with most things in life, with a little bit of planning and preparation, you can ensure ease in handling most travel problems without breaking the bank.
+However, as with most things in life, with a little bit of planning and preparation, you can ensure ease in handling most travel problems without breaking the bank.

 What Are Some Common Travel Problems?